Lt. Governor Mark Robinson on Protecting Voting Rights

 Yeah.

-Our job was to use COVID as much as possible to scare the hell out of people uh to get ratings up.
+Our job was to use COVID as much as possible to scare the hell out of people to get ratings up.

-He has a defamation suit against at Jack at Twitter.
+He has a defamation suit against At Jack at Twitter.

 You need to leave.